30+ Things To Know When Planning a Beach Wedding

 Fill in the details with your personal wedding planner

 Once the initial process is complete, you’ll be introduced to your personal wedding planner.
-They will tell you everything you need to know for planning a beach wedding.
-You’ll be able to make your first appointment with them at this time.
+They'll share everything you need to know about planning a beach wedding.
+You can make your first appointment with them at this time.
 Expect to receive a welcome letter by email.

-The ‘hard’ work is done when it comes to the venue, and you can now focus on your guests and attire for your blissful Caribbean wedding.
-All you need to do is make sure everyone else is ready for the trip of a lifetime.
+Once the venue has been selected, you’ll be able to shift your focus to guests and attire.
+That is, if you haven’t already done so.
+Keep in mind that your work with the wedding planner is minimal—you’ll be providing input, and they’ll be taking care of the execution.
+All you’ll need to do is make sure everyone else is ready for the trip of a lifetime.
 Once you and your party arrive on the property, everything else will be handled from there.

-Tip: Book at least 60 days before your wedding to receive a complimentary garment bag for your wedding dress shipped right to the doorstep of your room!
+Insider tip: Book at least 60 days before your wedding to receive a complimentary garment bag for your wedding dress!

 Your honeymoon starts right after